lynsei/dockistry/README.md

    * an API or other [components](https://github.com/forktheweb/dockistry/blob/master/docs-componentry.md) to work with the database
    * various utilities (possibly many)

-### Fullstack Development...
-Simplified
+## let's organize!
 There are a million fullstack considerations, and we've broken them down into one simplistic format and online git [registry](https://labs.stackfork.com:2003/explore/groups) that's easily cloned.
-That registry is what powers our desktop app, and it's updated and curated by our fullstack pterodactyls.
+That registry is what powers our desktop app, which is constantly updated and curated by our fullstack forking pterodactyls.

 They are assembling collections of the best opensource products available Github and building out boilerplates that simplify your setup and give you a roadmap & guide to follow.
-Our ultimate goal is to build a tool backed by a Fullstack community that embraces any platform/ language/ skill level.
+Our ultimate goal is to build a fullstack community that embraces any platform/ language/ skill level.
 We have a very detailed plan on how to achieve that, but this project is our baseline.

 ##### For more information on the features and benefits of our stacks, read our "[why dockistry?](https://github.com/forktheweb/dockistry/blob/master/docs-why.use.this.md)" page.